joehalliwell/JTwitter/README.txt

 way to do this.
 Your own code can be licensed commercially however you like and you do not have to release the source code.

+## Building

+Ensure that you have maven installed.
+Run "mvn package" this will create a jar in the target folder.

+## Android UI helper

+A simple helper for authenticating on Android devices is provided in the android subdirectory.
+It has its own project file.

 ## liblocal: A dummy Android jar